-The overwhelming beauty of the city, combined with its empty and rather derelict spaces, has made Görlitz a top film location.
-In 2017, it was named the top European film location of the decade.
-As of February 2020, the city has created a pop-up revival project called the Walk of Görliwood to showcase the top filming locations in the city.
-You can also book official tours to visit film locations, including the Görlitzer Warenhaus, the Art Nouveau department store where Wes Anderson’s Grand Budapest Hotel (2014) was filmed.
+The first reason to visit Görlitz is that it is a top film location.
+The overwhelming beauty of the city, combined with its empty and rather derelict spaces, makes it a natural choice.
+The city was named the top European film location of the decade in 2017.
+The city has even recently created an initiative called the Walk of Görliwood that showcases the top filming locations in the city.
+You can book official tours to visit film locations.
+These tours include a visit to the Görlitzer Warenhaus, the Art Nouveau department store where Wes Anderson’s Grand Budapest Hotel (2014) was filmed.

 2. Climb the stairs at the Görlitzer Rathaus

-The Görlitz town hall takes up the entire western side of the Untermarkt, but the oldest and most noteworthy section is the tower building with the curving Renaissance staircase fronted by a sculpture of the goddess Justitia.
-Take a moment to observe the lower of the two tower clocks and you’ll notice that the helmeted soldier in the middle briefly drops his chin every minute.
+The second reason to visit Görlitz is to admire the beautiful Rathaus.
+The Görlitz town hall takes up the entire western side of the Untermarkt.
+However, the oldest and most noteworthy section is the tower building with the curving Renaissance staircase guarded by a sculpture of the Greek goddess, Themis.
+If you take a moment to observe the lower of the 2 tower clocks, you will notice that the helmeted soldier in the middle briefly drops his chin every minute.

 3. Admire the Library of the Upper Lusatian Society of Sciences in the Barockhaus

-The beautiful Barockhaus in Görlitz is home to a cultural history museum and a stunning library.
-The building can be found on the southeast corner of the Untermarkt.
+The third reason to visit Görlitz is to go to the stunning Barockhaus.
+The Barockhaus is home to a cultural history museum and a rare library.
+The building is located on the southeast corner of the Untermarkt.

-The Barockhaus is also home to the most extensive library between Dresden and Wrocław and one of the most beautiful libraries that I’ve ever seen!
-The library has 140,000 volumes with numerous rarities and treasures, including medieval manuscripts and incunabula, which are the earliest printed books, from the dawn of European movable type in 1450-1500.
+This is the most extensive library between Dresden and Wrocław.
+It is also perhaps one of the most beautiful libraries that I’ve ever seen!
+The library holds 140,000 volumes with numerous rarities and treasures.
+This includes a large collection of medieval manuscripts and incunabula.
+Incunabula are some of the earliest printed books, dating back to the dawn of European movable type in 1450-1500.

-The oldest book in the library’s collection is a handwritten codex from the 11th century.
-The library also has an extensive collection of Jakob Böhme’s works, a famous mystic who lived in Görlitz.
-During WWII many important works were transferred to the eastern part of Görlitz, across the Neiße River, for protection from air raids.
-After the war ended, this area that was once Germany became Poland and the books were not returned to the library.
+During the Second World War, many important works were transferred to the eastern part of Görlitz for protection from air raids.
+After the war ended, this area became Poland and the books were not returned to the library.
 You can now find many of these important works in Wrocław.
-In 1945 the Upper Lusatian Society of Sciences was dissolved by the Soviets.
-Since 1950 the house and its collections have been the property of the city of Görlitz.
+In 1945, the Upper Lusatian Society of Sciences was dissolved by the Soviets.
+Since 1950, the house and its collections have been the property of the city of Görlitz.

-4. Whisper secrets to to your friends at the Flüsterbogen
+4. Whisper secrets to your friends at the Flüsterbogen

-Also found on the Untermarkt is the late-Gothic arch, known colloquially as the Whispering Arch (in German: Flüsterbogen).
-The physical peculiarity of the late Gothic portal is far more attractive than the decorations.
+The fourth reason to go to Görlitz is to tell all of your secrets.
+In the Untermarkt is the late-Gothic arch, known colloquially as the Whispering Arch (in German: Flüsterbogen).
+The physical peculiarity of this late Gothic portal is far more attractive than the decorations.
 If you put your ear up to one end of the arch, while someone whispers into the other, you can hear them clearly at your end.
 Others in the immediate vicinity, however, hear nothing – at most a whisper.

 5. Make a stop along the Via Sacra at Peterskirche

-Crowning the Görlitz skyline, this Gothic church is especially famous for its Sonnenorgel (Sun Organ), fashioned by Silesian-Italian Eugenio Casparini in 1703.
+The fifth reason to visit Görlitz is to see the magnificent sun organ.
+Crowning the Görlitz skyline, St. Peter’s church is especially famous for its Sonnenorgel (sun organ), fashioned by Silesian-Italian Eugenio Casparini in 1703.
 It boasts 88 registers and 6095 pipes and derives its name from the 17 circular sun-shields integrated into the organ case.

 6. Listen to the bells ring at The Trinity Church

+The sixth reason to go to Görlitz is to listen to the bells of The Trinity Church ring.
 The Trinity Church is a Protestant church in Görlitz.
-It was built between 1234 and 1245 as a church of the Franciscan monastery on the present Obermarkt.
-In 1564, the monastery was transformed into a school and in 1712 it became a parish church.
+It was built between 1234 and 1245 as a church of the Franciscan monastery.
+The monastery became a school in 1564.
+In 1712, it became a parish church.

-Fun fact: The clock at Holy Trinity Church rings the hour seven minutes too early?
-It happens to commemorate the 1527 uprising when the traitor demanded to ring the bells earlier – as a result, the uprising collapsed.
+Fun fact: The clock at Holy Trinity Church rings the hour seven minutes too early.
+It happens to commemorate the 1527 uprising when a traitor demanded to ring the bells earlier – as a result, the uprising collapsed.

 7. Take a stroll to Zgorzelec, Poland

-Görlitz. is Germany’s easternmost city and you can easily cross from Görlitz. to the Polish town of Zgorzelec over the Neisse River.
-You can cross directly from one side to the other without passing any checkpoints and even take an Instagram shot as you straddle the two countries at once.
+Another reason to visit Görlitz is that you can easily walk across a bridge to the Polish town of Zgorzelec.
+You cross directly from one side to the other without passing any checkpoints.
+You can even take a selfie for Instagram as you straddle the two countries at once.

-8. Visit the city’s replica of Jerusalem’s Heiliges Grab
+8. Visit the city’s replica of Jerusalem’s Holy Grave

-A close replica of the Holy Sepulchre in Jerusalem as it looked in the Middle Ages during the time of he Crusades.
+The eighth reason to visit Görlitz is so you don’t need to travel all the way to Israel.
+That’s because a close replica of the Holy Sepulchre in Jerusalem exists here.
+It looks exactly as it did in the Middle Ages during the time of the Crusades.
 Among the Crusaders was local boy Georg Emmerich, who made the trip to Jerusalem, allegedly to atone for getting his neighbour’s daughter pregnant.
-Absolved from his sins, he returned, became the town mayor and, in 1480, instigated the construction of the Heiliges Grab.
+Absolved from his sins, he returned, became the town mayor and, in 1480, instigated the construction of the Holy Grave.
 Entry to the site is around 2 euros.

 9. Taste local beer at the Landskron Braumanufaktur

-Take a couple of hours out to learn about local beer production at the Landskron Brewery.
+The ninth reason to come to Görlitz is so you can learn about local beer production at the Landskron Brewery.
 This particular brewery has been busy brewing beer since 1869 using traditional craft methods and with open, hand-guided fermentation.
-After almost every tour they offer, you’ll be welcome to stay for a beer tasting and some tasty snacks.
-While most daily tours are conducted in German, if you contact the brewery in advance you will be able to arrange for an English tour.
+After almost every tour they offer, you can stay for a beer tasting and some tasty snacks.
+While most daily tours are in German, if you contact the brewery in advance you will be able to arrange for an English tour.

 10. Find beauty among the decay

-Although many of the buildings have been restored to their former beauty, many others remain empty, abandoned, in a state of decay.
+The top reason to visit Görlitz is to search for beauty among the decay.
+Although many of the buildings have been restored to their former beauty, many others remain empty, abandoned, and in a state of disrepair.
 A quick stroll out of the historic city center in any direction will reveal the crumbling facades that are symbolic of this city’s difficult past.